NodeppOficial/nodepp-nmap/README.md

 # NODEPP-NMAP

 A Nmap implementation using Nodepp.
-With this library, you can scann multiple ports at the same thime
+With this library, you can scann multiple ports at the same time

 # Usage